osg-htc/dosar/docs/ASP2024/14-Containers.md

     queue

-The HAS_SINGULARITY variable is not defined in this training account, since it is just a light weight account, so we will comment it out for our exercises.
+Note that the *HAS_SINGULARITY* variable is not defined in this training account, since it is just a light weight account, so we will comment it out for our exercises.

 To instruct the system to load a different image, use the *+SingularityImage* attribute in your job submit file.
 For example, to run your job under Ubuntu 20, create a submit file named `apptainer.submit`: